Flomp/vimu/content/docs/dashboard/scores.md

+---
+title: Dashboard - Scores
+description: Next to files, scores are the other integral part that makes vimu work.
+A score is a piece of sheet music that has been enriched with additional meta information to make searching for it easier.
+Scores normally are the initial input for your analysis in a file.
+---

 # Scores

 Next to <nuxt-link to="/docs/dashboard/files">files</nuxt-link>, scores are the other integral part that makes **vimu** work.
 A score is a piece of sheet music that has been enriched with additional meta information to make searching for it easier.
 Scores normally are the initial input for your analysis in a file.